This is an official version.

 (a) define the geographical area where the emergency exists;

-(c) authorize the CEO to co-ordinate the activities of all provincial and municipal services in the area and to engage personnel as required to assist in the provision of those services;
+(c) authorize the director to co-ordinate the activities of all provincial and municipal services in the area and to engage personnel as required to assist in the provision of those services;

-(d) authorize the CEO to acquire, by purchase or otherwise as prescribed by the minister, those supplies and equipment the CEO considers necessary to respond to the emergency or to protect the health and well-being of those persons, property and the environment impacted by the emergency;
+(d) authorize the director to acquire, by purchase or otherwise as prescribed by the minister, those supplies and equipment the director considers necessary to respond to the emergency or to protect the health and well-being of those persons, property and the environment impacted by the emergency;

 (i) a purpose relating to the emergency,